sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-01-05-nunit-test-cases.md

 }
 ```

--When we need to insert parameter to our test methods, we will use **[TestCase]** attribute.
+- When we need to insert parameter to our test methods, we will use **[TestCase]** attribute.
 It is actually implemented with a set of test data with expected results.

 Either we can provide Assert(talk in later on) or use return to compare values withe expected values.
 I am attaching both example in current context.

 - With Assert

 ```